poti0n/100daysofhacking/README.md

 ### Day 41 + 42
 Forgot to update yesterday but I continued and got 1 flag yesterday and another one today

+### Day 43
+Advent of cyber 11, took forever with technical issues on my end.
+Done yesterday, forgot to update again!!